 Be nice.
 Or else.

-Product designer Joined about 3 years ago
+Product designer Joined over 3 years ago

 Etant nantaise tu dois surement connaitre, mais dans le doute, tu t'es renseigné sur l'EDNA? https://www.lecolededesign.com/formations/cycle-bachelor/?gclid=EAIaIQobChMIv_WSjOK02gIVzr_tCh3mjQbYEAAYASAAEgL2o_D_BwE